TVOkids Logo

 The sans-serif font is rounded and friendly, making it readable and appealing to children.
 This reflects the channel’s primary mission to provide educational and developmental programs in an accessible, engaging format.

-The color palette and font choice align with a children’s program’s current needs and goals, making learning fun and accessible to all kids.
+The color palette and font choice align with the current needs and goals of a children’s program, making learning fun and accessible to all kids.
 The logo’s visual style highlights the channel’s positive, inclusive direction, aiming to be a reliable friend and guide as children take their first steps into exploring the world.

 Font and Colors